 Step 4 – Add a Text widget.

-(Drag and drop your Text widget)
+(Drag-and-drop your Text widget)

-Step 5 – Configure the widget.
+Step 5 – Configure your widget settings.

 Here is some text with Automatically add paragraphs option not selected …

-(Automatically add paragraphs option not selected)
+(Automatically add paragraphs option not checked)

-(Automatically add paragraphs box checked)
+(Automatically add paragraphs box ticked)

-Step 6 – Refresh your browser.
+Step 6 – Refresh the browser.

 (Clickable support button widget on sidebar)

-Step 7 – Test your button.
+Step 7 – Test the widget.

-- If you don’t want your button to be centered in your sidebar, delete the <center> and </center> tags from the beginning and end of the line of code.
-The image will then align to the left.
+- If you don’t want the button image to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the code.
+The image will then be left-aligned.